Why do NH charter schools use a lottery?

 How old does my child need to be to apply for Kindergarten?

-A child may enter Kindergarten if she/he will be five (5) years of age on, or before, September 1st of each school year.
+A child may enter Kindergarten if she/he will be five (5) years of age on, or before, September 1st of his/her kindergarten year.

 Does Mill Falls send a confirmation for each lottery enrollment application it receives?